 Duncan joined the Board in 2007 and was appointed as the Foundation's Chair in 2012.

 Deputy Chair (appointed October 2009)

-Prior to joining CLV he was CEO of Qantas International and Freight, responsible for turning around the international business.
-Simon joined Qantas in September 2004 as Group General Manager Strategy and Fleet and between 2007 and 2012 he was appointed CEO of Qantas Frequent Flyer, responsible for establishing the Loyalty business.
+Simon Hickey was the CEO and MD of Greencross, an ASX company.
+Prior to his appointment as CEO of Greencross, Simon was Group CEO and Managing Director of Campus Living Villages (CLV).
+Before joining CLV he was CEO of Qantas International & Freight, responsible for turning around the international business.
+Simon joined Qantas in September 2004 as Group General Manager Strategy and Fleet, and between 2007 and 2012 he was appointed CEO of Qantas Frequent Flyer, responsible for establishing the Loyalty business.

-Simon began his career with Arthur Andersen as a business consultant working in Sydney, Melbourne and London.
-Between 2001 and 2004 he was CFO for Bovis Lend Lease Americas.
+Simon began his career with Arthur Anderson as a business consultant working in Sydney, Melbourne and London.
+Between 2001 and 2004, he was CFO for Bovis Lend Lease Americas.
 Prior to this, he held various roles with Lend Lease including Bovis Lend Lease CFO Asia Pacific.

 (appointed August 2012)